AI Exam

 Adrenergic Receptor Activation and Cardiovascular Effects

-Alpha-Adrenergic Receptors:
+Alpha-Adrenergic Receptors

 - α-1 stimulation: Vasoconstriction, elevated blood pressure, increased cardiac contractility, glycogenolysis, and intestinal relaxation.